Nancy Flake Johnson | President and CEO

 Tracey Mosley | Transition Program Coordinator

-Tracey R. Mosley is the Program Manager for Transitional Services, a program that mentors and counsels men and women transitioning from incarceration, homelessness, unemployment and underemployment.
-It’s through this program that men and women can find their true purpose and potential that will lead them toward a career path for a sustainable income.
+Tracey R. Mosley is program manager for Transitional Services, a program that mentors and counsels men and women transitioning from incarceration, homelessness, unemployment and underemployment.
+The program is designed to lead clients toward a career path and sustainable incomes.

-Tracey also was the Program Director of Foreverfamily, Inc., heading the group’s fatherhood program and running a transition program for men.
-Prior to that position, he spent 14 years at Delta Air Lines, serving in several capacities including to a supervisor for international airport services at Hartsfield-Jackson International Airport.
-At Worldwide Global Marketing, he held the position of senior project manager.
-He holds certifications in project management (PMP) and facilitation with significant experience in organizational development and customer service.
+Mosley previously served as program director of Foreverfamily, Inc., heading the group’s fatherhood initiative and running a transition program for men.
+Prior to that position, he spent 14 years at Delta Air Lines, serving in several capacities including as supervisor for international airport services at Hartsfield-Jackson International Airport.
+At Worldwide Global Marketing, he was senior project manager.
+Mosley holds certifications in project management (PMP) and facilitation with significant experience in organizational development and customer service.

 Deborah McClary | Advocacy and Outreach Coordinator

-As the advocacy and outreach coordinator, Deborah spearheads the organization’s community engagement efforts.
-Deborah serves as the liaison between the League and many of its community partners and facilitates the League’s volunteer engagement activities, civic engagement, voter education and registration efforts.
+Deborah McClary is the Urban League of Greater Atlanta’s advocacy and outreach coordinator.
+She spearheads the organization’s community engagement efforts, serving as liaison between the League and many of its community partners.
+McClary also facilitates the League’s volunteer engagement activities, civic engagement, voter education and registration efforts.

-Through Deborah’s work, the League is able to address community-based issues that might not naturally fall under its programmatic purview.
-For example, Deborah spearheaded the agency’s Census 2010 Campaign in partnership with the Leadership Council of Civil Rights, The Peoples Agenda and the City of Atlanta Mayor Kasim Reed and staff to outreach to hard to count communities to foster participation to ensure a complete count.
+McClary spearheaded the agency’s Census 2010 Campaign in partnership with the Leadership Council of Civil Rights, The Peoples Agenda and the City of Atlanta Mayor Kasim Reed and staff to reach hard to count communities to foster participation to ensure a complete count.

 Phone: (404) 659-1150